Two A4 modular symmetries for Tri-Maximal 2 mixing: Vacuum alignments for bi-triplet Phi

 In this Appendix we consider how to align the VEV of the bi-triplet $\Phi$.
 Following from \cite{deMedeirosVarzielas:2019cyj} where such an alignment was obtained in the context of $S_4$, we add two driving fields, with the properties present in TABLE \ref{tab:driving fields}.

 The superpotential responsible for the vacuum alignment that will be minimized with relation to the driving fields is

 Care should be taken given that we are here dealing with $A_4$ groups, rather than $S_4$.
-The main differences are the presence of the anti-symmetric triplet $\textbf{3}_A$ in the contraction of $\textbf{3} \times \textbf{3}$ (in $S_4$ it is a different inequivalent $\textbf{3}'$), and that $S_4$ has a doublet (which decomposes into the two non-trivial singlets of $A_4$).
-As the alignment superpotential above features only contractions into the trivial singlet of $A_4$ and $\Phi \Phi$ contractions (where $\Phi$ appears twice), the equations are analogous to those in the $S_4$ case and the solutions of these equations are the same as for the $S_4$ case, presented in \cite{deMedeirosVarzielas:2019cyj},
+The main differences are the presence of the anti-symmetric triplet $\bft_A$ in the contraction of $\bft \times \bft$ (in $S_4$ it is a different inequivalent $\bft'$), and that $S_4$ has a doublet (which decomposes into the two non-trivial singlets of $A_4$).